| Wakati - Pig Weed

 small black seeds.
 It can be found in sandhill and breakaway country, and is most prolific

+after rain.
 The seed, although small, is a very

 important food source.
 Whole plants can be gathered up when the seed has set and piled